block-open-source/goose/CONTRIBUTING.md

 ## Running ai-exchange from source

-goose depends heavily on the https://github.com/square/exchange project, you can clone that and then work on both by running:
+goose depends heavily on the https://github.com/square/exchange project, you can clone that repo and then work on both by running:

 ```sh
 uv add --editable ../exchange